A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: The A2Seek Dataset

 Unlike conventional surveillance datasets, where anomalies often occupy the most salient portions of the frame, aerial-captured anomalies are typically small, scattered, and heavily context-dependent due to increased altitude, oblique angles, and limited focal length.
 As a result, the decisive information for anomaly detection lies not in the entire frame but in semantically rich yet spatially tiny regions, referred to as region-aware anomalies.
 The A2Seek dataset is specifically curated to address this challenging setting, providing a benchmark that closely mirrors real-world aerial inspection demands.

 Table~\ref{tab:overall statics} compares A2Seek with existing aerial and ground-based anomaly detection datasets.
 As the largest aerial anomaly detection dataset, A2Seek comprises over 2.4 million frames, including 398k frames containing anomalies, significantly surpassing other drone-view datasets in both scale and diversity.
-The dataset spans 27 distinct sub-scenes, such as roadways, sidewalks, playgrounds, and industrial zones, providing extensive coverage of real-world scenarios.
+The dataset covers 10 major scene categories, such as roadways, sidewalks, playgrounds, and industrial zones.
+These categories are further divided into 27 specific sub-scenes, providing comprehensive coverage of complex real-world environments.
 Beyond its scale and diversity, A2Seek is the first aerial anomaly detection dataset to provide natural language reasoning annotations with precise spatial localization labels.
 These annotations enable models to perform deep anomaly understanding and reasoning, bridging the gap between detection and interpretability.
 Furthermore, A2Seek explicitly addresses challenges unique to aerial perspectives, such as scene dependency, subtle anomalies, complex backgrounds, and scale variations, while also integrating multimodal data (RGB and infrared) to handle diverse environmental conditions.
 In summary, A2Seek excels in data modalities, scene richness, and fine-grained annotations, directly addressing the two core challenges of aerial anomaly detection: spatial localization and semantic generalization.
 By establishing a robust data foundation and offering clear research directions, A2Seek sets a new benchmark for advancing aerial video anomaly detection and promoting deeper exploration in this domain.
 More details about our A2Seek data are reported in Appendix \ref{appendix:data_part}.